 Students who have had two units of Latin in high school should meet their Pre-Seminary or General College ancient language requirement by taking 201 and 202.
 Students, whether Pre-Seminary or General College, who have completed 101 and 102 should follow these courses with either 301 and 302, or 307 and 308.
-Those who wish to follow a Latin major should consult with Professor Radius before registering.
+Those who wish to follow a Latin major should consult with the instructor in charge before registering.

-- 101. ELEMENTARY LATIN Four hours

 Text: Thompson, Tracy, Dugit: Essential Latin.

+102. ELEMENTARY LATIN

-- 102: ELEMENTARY LATIN Four hours
+101. ELEMENTARY LATIN

 Continuation of 101.
 Same text as above.

-- 201. Intermediate Latin Three hours
+201. INTERMEDIATE LATIN

 For students who have had two units of Latin in high school.
 A thorough review of the grammar will accompany the reading of selections from various Latin authors.

-- 202. INTERMEDIATE LATIN Three hours

-Continuation of 201.
+202. INTERMEDIATE LATIN Continuation of 201.

-- 301. CICERO'S PHILOSOPHICAL ESSAYS

-Reading of one or more of the following: De Amicitia, De Senectute, Tusculanae Disputationes. - 302.
-READINGS IN LATIN PROSE AND POETRY
+301. CICERO'S PHILOSOPHICAL ESSAYS Three hours Reading of one or more of the following: De Amicitia.
+De Senectute.
+Tusculanae Disputationes.

-Selections drawn from the following Roman writers: Catullus, Cicero, Horace, Livy, Lucretius, Martial, Ovid, Pliny the Younger, Propertius, Tibullus and Vergil. - 307.
-READINGS IN THE CHURCH FATHERS
+302. READINGS IN LATIN PROSE AND POETRY Three hours Selections drawn from the following Roman writers: Catullus.
+Cicero, Horace, Livy, Lucretius, Martial, Ovid, Pliny the Younger, Propertius, Tibullus and Vergil.

-Selections drawn from the writings of Tertullian, Minucius, Felix, Cyprian, Lactantius, Ambrose, St. Jerome and St. Augustine. - 308.
-READINGS IN THE CHURCH FATHERS Three hours Continuation of 307. - Three hours

-The history of Rome from the foundation of the city to A. D.
+- 307. READINGS IN THE CHURCH FATHERS Three hours Selections drawn from the writings of Tertullian, Minucius, Felix, Cyprian, Lactantius, Ambrose, St. Jerome and St. Augustine. - 308.
+READINGS IN THE CHURCH FATHERS Three hours Continuation of 307. - 321.
+ROMAN CULTURE Three hours Requires no knowledge of the Latin language.
+The emphasis falls on the development of the constitution, the growth of private law, and the status of education, religion, and philosophy in the Roman world.